Unifield/automafield/README.md

 * **MY_POSTGRES_USERNAME**: your PostgreSQL's username to connect to your database (0 and 10)
 * **MY_POSTGRES_PASSWORD**: your PostgreSQL's password to connect to your database (0 and 10)

+You may also set PGV to extra options to give to pg_restore and pg_dump.
+A good choice might be, "PGV=-v" for verbose.

 Having done that, you have to set the IP address of your instances.
 They all have to start with "ct".
 You can do that in your host file (`/etc/hosts`) like that:
 ```
 127.0.0.1 ct0
 192.168.1.1 ct1